Local Mission Outreach

 For more information contact the chair or vice chair of the Mission Committee.

-St. Paul's Clothing Closet - By Appointment Only!
+St. Paul's Clothing Closet - Open during Soup & Such

 We provide one FREE bag of clothing per child in a family (bags are given by the church).